badivana/Driving-Monitor-in-Python/README.md

 * Technologies Used
 * Project Workflow
 * Detection Parameters
+* Performance
+* Limitations
 * Project Structure
 * Installation
 * Usage
 * How It Works
+* Libraries
+* Roadmap
 * Future Improvements
+* Contributing
 * License

 ---

 # 📌 Project Overview

 Driver fatigue is one of the leading causes of road accidents worldwide.
-This project aims to reduce accidents by continuously monitoring the driver's facial features through a webcam.
+This project provides a **real-time Driver Monitoring System (DMS)** that continuously analyzes the driver's facial landmarks using **MediaPipe FaceMesh**.

 The system estimates the driver's alertness using: